lucasavila00/eval-md/eval-mds/tests/basic.md

 });
 ```

-The output language can be overidden
+The output language can be overridden

 ```ts eval --out=jsonjs --meta
 ({